faastjs/faast.js/README.md

 -   **Cost-effective.** Understand and optimize your workload costs in real time.
 Pay only for compute time actually used.
 -   **Ephemeral.** No clusters or services to manage.
 Faast.js creates the infrastructure it uses on the fly and cleans up when it's done.
 -   **Productive.** First class support for TypeScript and JavaScript.
 Type safety, documentation, and extensive testing are part of our DNA.
--   **Multi-cloud:** Built-in support for AWS Lambda and Google Cloud Functions, as well as local processing mode when you don't have network access.
+-   **Local.** Built-in support for AWS Lambda and local processing mode when you don't have network access.
 Switch with one line of code.

 ## Ready to learn more?